 Projects are expected to demonstrate the proposed solutions in two different climate zones, at building, district and/or city level, and to assess the environmental, social and economic benefits of the proposed solutions for the local community and heating system operators while accounting for the regional economic and regulatory aspects.
 The system design must include advanced controls to allow exploiting the energy flexibility of individual heating systems in a collective way.
 Projects must present a concise state-of-the-art of existing relevant solutions, knowledge and tools from EU funded projects.

-To ensure a balanced portfolio covering low-temperature heating solutions, grants will be awarded to applications not only in order of ranking but at least also to one application each that is the highest ranked covering district heating solutions and building-level heating solutions, provided that the applications attain all thresholds.

 Projects are expected to contribute to the implementation of Climate City Contracts and/or Sustainable Energy Action Plans, Sustainable Energy and Climate Action Plans.
-Collaboration with the Cities Mission Platform is essential and proposals must make appropriate provisions for activities and resources aimed at enforcing this collaboration are included in the work plan of the proposal.
+Collaboration with the Cities Mission Platform is essential.
 The collaboration with the Cities Mission Platform must be formalized through a Memorandum of Understanding to be concluded as soon as possible after the project starting date.
+Under the guidance of the Cities Mission Platform, the selected projects will engage in clustering activities with other relevant projects supported under the Cities Mission to promote synergies and complementarities.
+Proposals should ensure that appropriate provisions for activities and resources aimed at enforcing clustering activities and cooperation with the Cities Mission Platform are included in the work-plan.

 HORIZON-MISS-2027-04-CIT-01: Innovative microgrids for improved energy system integration and efficiency in urban contexts